Morobang/AWS-Cloud-Notes-Certifications/AWS Certified Security – Specialty (SCS-C02)/domain_5_data_protection.md

 | 5.3 | Manage Data Lifecycle | S3 Lifecycle, AWS Backup, Data Lifecycle Manager |
 | 5.4 | Protect Secrets/Keys | Secrets Manager, Parameter Store, KMS |

----

-Let me know if you’d like:
-- A full printable PDF with all domains
-- Practice quizzes or flashcards
-- Visual diagrams for this domain